 It can be stressful and frustrating to be arrested or accused of a crime.
-Whether you have been arrested or are being investigated for a DUI, a drug crime, a sex crime, a white collar crime, or another offense in Fort Lauderdale or elsewhere in Broward County, it is critical that you retain an experienced advocate to fight for you.
+Whether you have been arrested or are being investigated for a DUI, a drug crime, a sex crime, a white collar crime, or another offense in Fort Lauderdale or elsewhere in Broward County, it is critical that you retain an experienced Fort Lauderdale Criminal Defense Lawyer to fight for you.
 An arrest is far from a conviction, and people charged with a crime have many options and rights that they should aggressively assert.

 Drunk driving (DUI) is a commonly charged crime in South Florida.
 In order to secure a conviction for a DUI under Florida Statute section 316.193, the prosecutor must prove certain elements beyond a reasonable doubt.
 The defendant must have been driving or in physical control of a vehicle, and their driving ability must have been impaired by alcohol or drugs, or they must have had a blood alcohol content (BAC) of at least .08.
 While a first offense may result in up to six months in jail, repeat offenses can result in harsher consequences.
 Even a first DUI conviction leads to a criminal record, which may make it challenging to fulfill your personal and professional goals.
 Thus, you should consult a criminal defense attorney in the Fort Lauderdale area who will work vigorously to protect your future.Drug Crimes